 About Richard Rohrich Portland Oregon French Horn Teacher:

 I’ve been playing french horn for over 30 years.
 I currently play in several local community bands.
 I enjoy passing my enthusiasm and knowledge about horns to others.
 I enjoy teaching at all levels, but I especially like teaching beginners.

 My teaching is involves whole tones, scales and method books, but I tailor my teaching to the goals and needs of my students.
 I have a background in IT Tech and can help you set up the Skype program on your computer for use with my lessons.

-If you are interested in French horn lessons or trumpet lessons, please contact me now with this form.
+If you are interested in French horn lessons or trumpet lessons, please contact me now by email: info at hornfacts.com or call (503) 610-8649 or leave a comment in the comment section below or use this form.

 This site is about my passion for French horns and community bands.

 Are you aware that the number of individuals who choose the horn as their first instrument is always rising?
 Or do you know that it is a universal instrument?
 Well, the following are some facts about the French horn you may or may not have come across.

 1. The Original Instrument was Actually Real Animal Horn